 Are These Consumer Discretionary Stocks Undervalued Right Now?

-Value investors also use the P/S ratio.
-The P/S ratio is is calculated as price divided by sales.
-This is a prefered metric because revenue can't really be manipulated, so sales are often a truer performance indicator.
-ASO has a P/S ratio of 0.58.
-This compares to its industry's average P/S of 1.56.

-If you're looking for another solid Leisure and Recreation Products value stock, take a look at Malibu Boats (MBUU).
-MBUU is a # 2 (Buy) stock with a Value score of A.

-Additionally, Malibu Boats has a P/B ratio of 3.56 while its industry's price-to-book ratio sits at 10.57.
-For MBUU, this valuation metric has been as high as 6.16, as low as 3.21, with a median of 4.35 over the past year.
+Additionally, TEGNA has a P/B ratio of 1.74 while its industry's price-to-book ratio sits at 17.35.
+For TGNA, this valuation metric has been as high as 2.21, as low as 1.49, with a median of 1.86 over the past year.

-These figures are just a handful of the metrics value investors tend to look at, but they help show that Academy Sports and Outdoors and Malibu Boats are likely being undervalued right now.
-Considering this, as well as the strength of its earnings outlook, ASO and MBUU feels like a great value stock at the moment.
+Value investors will likely look at more than just these metrics, but the above data helps show that Nexstar Media Group and TEGNA are likely undervalued currently.
+And when considering the strength of its earnings outlook, NXST and TGNA sticks out as one of the market's strongest value stocks.

 Click to get this free report